Rebecca (musical): 2022 Vienna revival

 A revival of the musical opened at the Raimund Theater in Vienna in September 2022.
 The cast included Willemijn Verkaik as Mrs. Danvers, Nienke Latten as "Ich", Mark Seibert as Maxim, Annemieke van Dam as Mrs. Danvers, Boris Pfeifer as Jack, Ana Milva Gomes as Mrs. Van Hopper and James Park as Frank; Zambello again directed.

 The opening was met with enthusiasm The production closed in June 2023.

 2023 London

 The off West End Charing Cross Theatre staged the first English-language production from 4 September 2023 until 18 November.
 A smaller-scale production than the Viennese premiere, with an orchestra of 18, it was directed by Alejandro Bonatto in Hampton and Kunze's English translation.
-The cast includes Kara Lane as Danvers, Lauren Jones as "I" (Emily Apps opened in the role due to Jones's illness), Richard Carson as Maxim and Alex James-Ward as Jack Favell.
+The cast includes Kara Lane as Danvers, Lauren Jones as "I" (Emily Apps played the role in early performances due to Jones's illness), Richard Carson as Maxim and Alex James-Ward as Jack Favell.
 The production received mixed reviews, with many critics expressing disappointment with the direction, the pacing of the plot, and the scope of the production; the acting, however, received praise.